City of Fairfield

 Official Application

-Contact City of Fairfield directly at (707) 428-7391 to request an application.
-Applications are always free — never pay anyone to apply on your behalf.
+Apply directly through the official City of Fairfield portal.
+Applications are free — never pay anyone to apply on your behalf.

 Contact Information